Évian Accords: Chapter 2: Independence and Cooperation

 Chapter Two covered the specifics of Algeria's independence, and what its cooperation with France would entail.
 It declared that upon a vote of self-determination, the Algerian State would in its own rights exercise full and complete sovereignty.
 This section also guaranteed the interests of France in exchange for France's provision of technical and cultural assistance, and social and economic aid.
 These interests referred specifically to the exercise of mining titles granted by France, preference in granting new mining titles to French companies, and the purchase of Saharan hydrocarbons to be conducted in francs.

 Chapter 3: Settlement of Military Questions

 Chapter Three covered the withdrawal of French forces from Algerian territory.
 It was established that they would be gradually reduced following the initial ceasefire, and fully withdrawn from the frontiers of Algeria after a vote of self-determination.

-This section also referred to the agreements of Algeria and France's military cooperation, dictating that the Mets-el-Kebir naval base in the Oran should be leased to France for a period of 15 years.
+This section also referred to the agreements of Algeria and France's military cooperation, dictating that the Mers-el-Kebir naval base in the Oran should be leased to France for a period of 15 years.
 It also granted France a number of military airfields within Algerian territory.